chazragg/filebeat-role/README.md

   key_file: foo.key
   insecure: true

-filebeat_autodiscover: # Set's autodiscover, you can follow any configuration defined [here](https://www.elastic.co/guide/en/beats/filebeat/current/configuration-autodiscover.html) see example for more details
+filebeat_autodiscover: # Set's autodiscover, you can follow any configuration defined [here](https://www.elastic.co/guide/en/beats/filebeat/current/configuration-autodiscover.html) see the examples for more details

-# set module / inputs at different levels (all are combined into a single dict one for modules one for input)
+# set module/inputs at different levels (all are combined into a single dict one for modules one for input)
 all_filebeat_modules:

 group_filebeat_modules: